COMs: Complexes of Oriented Matroids: Minors, fibers, and faces

-Next, we will define the simplification of systems of sign vectors.
-Our motivating hyperplane model for COMs possesses additional properties, which reflect the hypothesis that we have a set of hyperplanes rather than a multiset and that the given convex set is open.
-This is expressed by various degrees of non-redundancy:
+Next, we will define simple and semisimple systems of sign vectors.
+These are motivated by the hyperplane model for COMs, that possesses additional properties, reflecting that we have a set of hyperplanes rather than a multiset and that the given convex set is open.
+This is also motivated by the requirement of defining systems of sign vectors not containing coloops and parallel elements, which is relevant, for example, for the identifications of topes.